*** In the fall of 2023 the Program Goals and Student Learning Outcomes will change to align with those of the CSCU Radiologic Technology Program.

 Academic Calendar | Capital Community College (capitalcc.edu)

-MISSION OF THE RADIOLOGIC TECHNOLOGY PROGRAM
+MISSION OF THE RADIOGRAPHY PROGRAM

-The Mission of the Radiology Technology program is to prepare competent Radiologic Technologists who will assist the radiologist in providing a high level of radiologic technology expertise to patients in hospitals, clinics, extended care facilities, nursing homes, and other organized health care settings.
+The Mission of the Radiography program is to prepare competent Radiologic Technologists who will assist the radiologist in providing a high level of radiologic technology expertise to patients in hospitals, clinics, extended care facilities, nursing homes, and other organized health care settings.
 The program provides education and training to diverse cultural groups which leads to employment, job advancement, or transfer to upper-level educational institutions, according to the statutory mandate and mission of the Board of Trustees of Community-Technical Colleges.

 Goal 1: Students will demonstrate effective communication skills: